There’s been a surge of new retail investors questioning why they should ditch Robinhood or avoid it.

-If you hold AMC stock in Robinhood or are thinking of investing in AMC then this article is perfect for you.
+If you hold AMC stock (or even GME stock) in Robinhood or are thinking of investing in AMC, then this article is perfect for you.

 Lets get started!

-If you’re new to the AMC community be sure to read the articles on the side of this page under ‘Top Posts & Pages’ to catch up on everything there is to know about AMC’s short squeeze, market manipulation, and the stocks data.
+If you’re new to the AMC community be sure to read the articles on the stock & crypto news as well as on the momentum stocks tab to catch up on everything there is to know about AMC’s short squeeze, market manipulation, and the stock’s data.

 Lets get you caught up.